UMEssen/BOA-Guard/README.md

 FHIR_PWD=SecretPassword
 ```

-An alternative way is to export the environment variables so no .env file is needed.
+Alternatively, you can export the variables directly in your shell:

 ```bash
 export FHIR_URL="https://fhir.example.org/fhir"